Bitcoin btc

 • GPU – From Nvidia GTX 1070 or AMD Vega 56

 If you want the best output all-in-one — workstation, uncompromised gaming, mining — for your next PC, try AMD Ryzen Threadripper 3970X.
 This would be considered a supercomputer not so long ago, thanks to its 32 cores and 64 threads.
-It also has a massive cache of 144MB and power draw at 280W.
+It also has a massive cache of 144MB and a power draw of 280W.

-As far as cost-effective GPUs go for Bitcoin mining, Nvidia RTX 3070 seems to be the optimal choice, if you are lucky enough to even obtain it, let alone purchase it at its original MSRP of $400.
+As far as cost-effective GPUs go for bitcoin mining, Nvidia RTX 3070 seems to be the optimal choice, if you are lucky enough to even obtain it, let alone purchase it at its original MSRP of $400.

-How Long Does It Take to Mine 1 Bitcoin?
+How long does It take to mine 1 Bitcoin?

-What Is an ASIC Miner?
+What is an ASIC miner?

-Which Bitcoin Miner Is Most Profitable?
+Which Bitcoin miner Is most profitable?

-Although not on the list because it has only been announced last month, it seems that Bitcoin mining machines from BitWats are poised to be the most profitable mining rigs.
+It seems that Bitcoin mining machines from BitWats are poised to be the most profitable mining rigs.
 Out of three, the one with the lowest price, at $5,000, reportedly has 360 TH/s at 550W power consumption.

 If true, this could completely upturn the crypto mining business.
 In the meantime, either WhatsMiner M30S++ or Antminer S19 Pro are the most favored choices among Bitcoin miners.

 Mining pools represent coordination with fellow miners, combining computing power to add a new block.
 Once the block is mined, the block reward is then shared among all the pool participants.
-As you would expect, most mining pools can be found in China, seconded by Malta, and then in the US.
-There are several mining pools to choose from:
+As you would expect, most mining pools can be found in China, seconded by Malta, and then in the U.S. There are several mining pools to choose from:

 • Binance Pool